Timi16/Prognos/Readme.md

 🔧 Usage

-Connect Wallet: Use the Blocto or Lilico wallet via FCL to connect your Flow account.
+Connect Wallet: Use Blocto or Lilico wallet via FCL to connect your Flow account.
 Browse Markets: Explore active prediction markets on the dashboard.
 Create a Market:
 Navigate to "Create Market".